yoonthecoder/yoonthecoder/README.md

 # 💫 About Me:
 📌 Currently working in Vancouver, BC <br>
 💼 3+ years of professional experience in web development, specializing in frontend development<br>
-🗣️ Fluent in English and Korean
+🗣️ Fluent in English and Korean <br>
 🐾 Dog lover